 There are two ways to look at this.
 Is this appropriate for a city artwork?

-Secondly, as we mentioned already this is a wrap, which is a temporary decorative element.
+OF course it’s key to emphasize that the art element is a wrap, which is a temporary decorative element.
 There will be a future iteration.
-Perhaps for a future Nuite blanche or festival in the city the wrap will take on a different theme.
+Perhaps for a future Nuite blanche or festival in the city the wrap will take on a different theme?
+We are curious to know how that process will work.

 Will we cry out if the next wrap is for Pride 20201?
 Will the public demand the next cultural version be for the “multiculture” or even “European culture?”